 コンテンツにスキップ

-Hiroichi Tategata's Danceable LIFE Vol.4
+Hirokazu Tategata's Danceable LIFE Vol.4

 舘形比呂一のDanceable LIFE Vol.4

-Hirokazu Tategata (Dancer/Choreographer)
+Hirokazu Tategata (dancer and choreographer)

-The question is "what to say".
-I'm not an elite dancer, so I can't be a technical example.
-I think it would be nice to take on the challenge since I was asked to do so, but it takes courage to teach students.
+The problem is "what to convey."
+I'm not an elite dancer, so I can't be a model for technique.
+I think it's a good idea to take on the challenge since they asked me, but it takes courage to "teach" students.

-Apparently, I didn't dislike teaching.
+Apparently, I didn't hate teaching.

 https://tabelog.com/tokyo/A1317/A131705/13154500/